 Location: Oklahoma, USA

-Daniel has conducted honor choirs in Texas, Oklahoma, and Arkansas, including the Oklahoma Percussive Arts Society (2014), the College Music Society South Central Conference (2014), Tri-State Honor Choir (2011 and 2012), SWOSU Chamber Choir (OMEA 2011), the Western Oklahoma Choral Directors Association Junior High Honor Choir (2008), and the Arlington High School Colt Chorale (TMEA 2005).
+Daniel has conducted honor choirs at conferences in Texas, Oklahoma, and Arkansas, including the Oklahoma Percussive Arts Society (2014), the College Music Society South Central Conference (2014), Tri-State Honor Choir (2011 and 2012), Oklahoma Music Educators Association Conference (2011), the Western Oklahoma Choral Directors Association (2008), and the Texas Music Educator Association Conference (2005).
 Daniel has performed with the Dallas Opera Chorus (2001–2002), and has performed with choirs in Italy, England, and the United States.
 He has been a guest artist with groups in the southwestern United States, including the Arts District Chorale (Dallas 2011–2012) and the Denton Bach Society (Denton, TX).
-In the summer of 2013, Daniel completed a two-week lectureship as a “distinguished visiting professor” at the University of Taipei (webpages with information to be found this summer later on UT's English website).
+Daniel also serves as a judge for the national music competition, The American Prize, and is an adjudicator, auditions materials coordinator, and a music advisory board member of the Oklahoma Arts Institute.

 In addition to his career in music, he also teaches arnis, a Filipino martial art he has taught for seventeen years after having tested with the late Grandmaster Ernesto Amador Presas for his Lakan Isa ranking in 1998.
 He teaches arnis through the SWOSU Continuing Education department’s “Filipino Martial Culture” course.
 Daniel holds both Lakan (1st degree black belt of Modern Arnis) and Lakan Dalawa (2nd degree black belt of Kombatan arnis) rankings.
 He also conducts wine tastings for benefits in western Oklahoma and attends master sommelier wine tastings quarterly in Dallas, TX, to continue his passion in oenology.